tomgenoni/jels/README.md

-# jels: jQuery Element Size

-Media queries are fundamental feature of CSS for building reponsive websites.
-But as powerful as they are they are limited to measuring the window width and somtimes that's not enough.
-Somtimes you want to measure and respond to the width of a specific element.
-This plug in will allow you to do that.
+# Jels: Media Queries for Elements

+Jels -- jQuery Element Size -- is a plug-in that injects classes to elements based on breakpoints.
+This allows for responsive design based not just on the width of the screen but the size of indivdual elements.

+Specifically, Jels measures the width an element and if its width is **less than** any of the supplied breakpoints it will add that value as a class, prefixed with `jels-`.

 ## Installation

 Download and include `jels-v.01.js` in your project.

-On your page target any number of elements -- this can be a class, ID, or any other valid selector -- like this:
+On your page target any number of elements by class, ID, or any other valid selector.

     $(".foo").jels("300, 400, 500");
     $("#cat").jels("200, 550");